gharials/dev-path/docs/building-softwares/react-js.md

 ![image: bus cards](../images/bus-tickets.jpg)

-For such scenarios, React uses parameterized components, making components _reusable_, meaning define the component once and use it many times with different data.
+For such scenarios, we need components whose parts are variable.
+In React it is done with parameterized components.
 Parameterized components define a parameter called `props` (short for properties).
-Properties of the `props` variable are the data passed by the caller.
-Just as parameterized functions can be used for different inputs, components with props also can be used for different data.
+Callers of the component pass the variable parts as properties of the `props` parameter.
+Just as parameterized functions can be used for different inputs, components with props can also be used for different data.
+Such components are _reusable_, meaning a component is defined once and used many times with different data.

 The following example shows how props are passed to components.
 Notice that parameters are passed to the `Greetings` component as attributes.